 Houston Distracted Driving Car Accident Attorneys

 Did a distracted driver cause your car accident?
 Did you suffer injuries as a result?
-If so, you should contact Gibson Hill Personal Injury, and we’ll assist you with your case.
+If so, you should contact the Houston personal injury lawyers of Gibson Hill Personal Injury, and we’ll assist you with your case.

 Many car crashes are the result of reckless behavior or alcohol impairment.
 Most, however, are due to driver distraction or inattention.
 Distracted driving occurs when the driver puts their attention on something else.
 According to the National Highway Traffic Safety Administration (NHTSA), about 400,000 people get hurt in a crash caused by a distracted driver every year.